dustydecapod/promise.io/README.md

 CoffeeScript
 ------
 Promise.IO is written in CoffeeScript, and as such its API is geared towards usage in CoffeeScript.
-Where possible, helper utilities are provided to make it easier for pure JavaScript usage -- but keep in mind that pure JavaScript is treated as a second-class citizen in Sonrai.
+Where possible, helper utilities are provided to make it easier for pure JavaScript usage -- but keep in mind that pure JavaScript is treated as a second-class citizen in Promise.IO.

 Promises
 ------